nimrods8/peda/README.md

 New:

 * watch <addr> <size> - adds a memory dump watch next to the registers output
-* dynamic <BASEaddr>  - changes the dynamic BASE address of the code (for reversing .so file)
+* dynamic <BASEaddr>  - changes the dynamic BASE address of the code (for reversing .so files) use the *$base* convenience variable as one of the registers
 * comment <text> - adds a comment at current PC